Kink 2.0 | Exploring Pain, Restraint and Dirty Talk

 While we touched on the basics of inflicting pain—like using open hands when spanking—in our last piece, there’s a lot more to giving pain as pleasure than meets the eye.
 While you may not necessarily fall squarely in the sadist or masochist camp, enjoying pain as a part of sex is a really, really common and potentially gratifying experience.
 In fact, pain releases a similar mix of chemicals as love in the bloodstream, and there’s absolutely no shame in experiencing that ‘rush’ and wanting more!

 Whether you’re practicing spanking, hair-pulling, choking, pinching or something else, make sure you’ve established boundaries with your partner(s).
 It’s best to start small and build your way up to more intense sensations, all the better to understand your or your partner’s limits.
-While your hands are perfectly good tools, using gear like nipple clamps, paddles or floggers is fun, too.
+While your hands are perfectly good tools, using gear like nipple clamps, paddles or crops is fun, too.
 If you're looking for some tools to get started, we have a whole Restraints & Sensation Play section in the shop.

 Enjoying pain does not mean that you’re damaged, and enjoying giving it does not make you a bad person.
 Again, this is a super common kink and many people enjoy this exchange as a healthy part of their sex lives.
 As long as you’re being responsible and communicating clearly with your partner, you’re good to go.